The Big Exit Show: Selling Navigating Highs and Lows: Manoj Adithya’s Journey to a $55 Million Acquisition Offer for Roam.ai

 Johan:

-Starting a company is easy, growing a company is harder.
-But selling your company, that’s a whole different story.
-In the big exit show, we lift the curtain of secrecy around selling businesses by learning from ambitious and successful founders who have been on this roller coaster.
-Our hosts, venture capital investors.
-Johan van Mil, the founding and manager partner of Peak, and Anke Huiskes, the founding and managing partner of NP Hard, will help you on this exciting journey.
+Starting a company is easy; growing a company is harder.
+But selling your company?
+That’s a whole different story.
+In The Big Exit Show, we lift the curtain of secrecy around selling businesses by learning from ambitious and successful founders who have been on this roller coaster.
+Our hosts, venture capital investors Johan van Mil, the founding and managing partner of Peak, and Anke Huiskes, the founding and managing partner of NP-Hard, will guide you on this exciting journey.

 Anke: